 We intend to continue with research and development of our technologies for the purpose of licensing these technologies to third parties for obtaining regulatory approval to manufacture and market them.
 Research and development activities, by their nature, preclude definitive statements as to the time required and costs involved in reaching certain objectives.
 Actual costs may exceed the amounts we have budgeted and actual time may exceed our expectations.
 If research and development requires more funding than we anticipate, then we may have to reduce technological development efforts or seek additional financing.
 There can be no assurance that we will be able to secure any necessary additional financing or that such financing would be available on favorable terms.
 Additional financings could result in substantial dilution to existing stockholders.
-We anticipate we will remain engaged in research and development for a considerable period of time, and there can be no assurance that we will be able to generate adequate revenue from operations.
+We anticipate, subject to available funding, that we will remain engaged in research and development for a considerable period of time, and there can be no assurance that we will be able to generate adequate funding or revenue from operations to do so.

-Each of the technologies we are developing for eventual commercialization will face various forms of competition from other products in the marketplace.
+Each of the technologies we are developing toward the goal of eventual commercialization will face various forms of competition from other products in the marketplace.